Hello, my name is James Atkinson. I am a recovering Baby Boomer.

 From 1993-1999, I went to school and worked a variety of different jobs, and after subcontracting to other companies for a few years, eventually started two companies of my own in Amsterdam, The Netherlands.

-In 2006, a serious downturn in the economy led to the next phase of life with the Department of Defense; where I was blessed with increasingly responsible positions in Germany, Utah, Florida, and now as the CFO with the Army Corps of Engineers in Galveston Texas until my retirement in August 2017.
+In 2006, a serious downturn in the economy led to the next phase of life with the Department of Defense; where I was blessed with increasingly responsible positions in Germany, Utah, Florida, and finally as the CFO with the Army Corps of Engineers in Galveston Texas until my retirement in August 2017.

 Educationally, I am a graduate of the Washington State Criminal Justice Training Center, have a dual major Associate of Arts and Sciences with emphasis in criminology and journalism from Olympic College, Bremerton, WA., a dual major U.S. and International Studies Bachelor of Arts with emphasis in pre-law and journalism from the University of Washington, a dual Master of Science in Management / International Management and dual Master of Business Administration in Global Business / Executive Master of Business Administration from Echelon University, The Netherlands in cooperation with Johnson and Whales, Alan Shawn Feinstein Graduate School, Rhode Island, USA, and a Master of Science Computer Information Systems (MScCIS) and Doctor of Business Administration (DBA) from the University of Phoenix.